 “MV2E” Program Helps Veteran-Owned Businesses Gain Fast Track to Financial Success

-CHICAGO–(ENEWSPF)–December 19, 2013.
-As many veterans struggle to find a job or start a career, the administration of Governor Pat Quinn hosted more than 100 veterans at the College of DuPage to learn about starting or growing their own businesses as part of the state’s “Mission: Veteran 2 Entrepreneurs” (MV2E) program.
+CHICAGO–(ENEWSPF)–April 19, 2013.
+As many veterans struggle to find a job or start a career, the administration of Governor Pat Quinn hosted more than 200 veterans at the University of Illinois at Chicago (UIC) to learn about starting or growing their own businesses as part of the state’s “Mission: Veteran 2 Entrepreneurs” (MV2E) program.

-At the direction of Gov. Quinn the MV2E initiative was launched in June 2012 by the Illinois Department of Veterans’ Affairs (IDVA) and the Illinois Department of Central Management Services (CMS), with the goal to help returning service members and veterans learn more about resources and opportunities available to veteran-owned businesses through government agencies, educational institutions, trade associations, business sector experts and employers.
-This joint-agency MV2E program underscores Gov. Quinn’s long-standing commitment to both supporting veterans and creating jobs.
+The MV2E initiative was launched at the direction of Gov. Quinn by the Illinois Department of Veterans’ Affairs (IDVA) and the Illinois Department of Central Management Services (CMS) in June 2012 to help returning service members and veterans learn more about resources and opportunities available to veteran-owned businesses through government agencies, educational institutions, trade associations, business sector experts and employers.
+This joint agency MV2E program underscores Gov. Quinn’s long-standing commitment to both supporting veterans and creating jobs.

-MV2E was offered in three distinct tracks for veterans and transitioning military:
+MV2E was coordinated into three distinct tracks for veterans:

-• ESTABLISHING & DEVELOPING BUSINESS CONCEPTS – For those veterans interested in or just beginning on the path to entrepreneurship.
+- BUSINESS CONCEPT TO BUSINESS MODEL: For those veterans interested in or just beginning on the path to entrepreneurship.

-• SOLIDIFYING YOUR BUSINESS FOUNDATION – Geared towards helping fledgling businesses grow, engage for government business/contracts, and to help employ others.
+- GROWING YOUR START-UP: Geared towards helping fledgling businesses grow, engage for government business/contracts and to help employ others.

-• CRITICAL RESOURCES FOR TODAY’S BUSINESSES – A more advanced track to help established businesses master the market and enjoy a stronger financial and operational base.
+- SCALING YOUR BUSINESS: A more advanced track to help established businesses master the market and enjoy a stronger financial and operational base.

-The CMS’ Veterans Business Program (VBP) allows for Illinois businesses that are 51% owned by one or more service-disabled veterans or veterans living in Illinois, with annual gross sales under $75 million, to qualify for certification.
+Through CMS’ Veterans Business Program (VBP), Illinois businesses that are 51% owned by one or more service-disabled veterans or veterans living in Illinois, with annual gross sales under $75 million, can qualify for certification through the state.
 VBP encourages state agencies and universities to spend at least 3% of their procurement budgets with certified Veteran-owned businesses.

-Presentations and workshops at the free MV2E event included information from companies such as AT&T and organizations such as the UIC Institute for Entrepreneurial Studies (IES), John Marshall Law School and others.
-Veterans also had the opportunity to network and exchange best practices with agency experts, key business associations, and like-minded professionals.
+Companies such as AT&T, Capitol One, Google, Goldman Sachs and organizations such as the UIC Institute for Entrepreneurial Studies (IES) and John Marshall Law School gave presentations and conducted workshops at the free, MV2E event.
+Veterans had the opportunity to network and exchange best practices with agency experts, key business associations and like-minded professionals.
+The event was held at UIC’s Student Center East in partnership with the Small Business Development Center (SBDC).